hu-macsy/lama_old/scai/doc/user/developer/logging.rst

 The default configuration for all loggers is level *WARN* if no configuration file is specified or if no level has been specified in the configuration file.
 The RootLogger can be referenced by **<root>**.

+If the environment variable ``SCAI_LOG`` is not set, a logging file with the name .loggingrc is searched in the home directory of the user.
+If this file is also not available, the default configuration is chosen.

 For Debugging purposes it is also possible to flush the output of the logger, so all logging messages are displayed even if the program crashes.
 Flushing can be activated by the config file: